 The program provides a specific focus on the knowledge, skills and techniques that are recognized as being fundamental to work in the addictions field.
 It is intended for those individuals wishing to enhance their current academic qualifications with a focus on addictions, as well as those wishing to further advance knowledge in current developments in the field.
 The delivery is well suited to individuals currently employed or entering employment in an addiction related work environment.
 Graduates would be granted a Certificate in Fundamentals of Addictions.
-This certificate prepares the students for possible advancement within their present employment, and serves as the first step towards meeting the advanced requirements of the CACCF, including testing and practical experience work hours.
+This certificate prepares the students for possible advancement within their present employment.

 Level 1 Expected Availability Credits Fall Winter Summer PharmacologyPHRM-1038 2 Yes No No This course will focus on the specific drug families, their general features and the dynamics of the psychoactive drugs included in each classification.
 Attention will be given to commonly identified substances within each of the families (e.g. alcohol, heroin, marijuana) as well as the legal and illicit psychoactive drugs that have appeared in recent years.
 Foundations in AddictionsBSCI-1091 2 Yes No No Students will examine models and elements of addiction including the addiction spiral, terminology and theoretical approaches to explaining and understanding addiction.
 Age, gender, ethnicity, culture, and geography will be examined in relation to cycles and forms of addiction.
 The course will provide students with an introduction to the use of assessment tools, client communication, interviewing and treatment planning.
 The intent of this course is to provide students with introductory knowledge on the signs and symptoms of addiction, including the physical and psychological components as examined through the lens of various screening and assessment inventories.
 Human DevelopmentBSCI-1092 2 No Yes No This course is designed to provide the student with some of the practical knowledge necessary for a career in Human Services.
 Students will gain a greater understanding of human development across the life span by exploring the physical, cognitive and socio-emotional stages of development.
 As well, students will be provided with a foundation in the theoretical perspectives of Piaget, Skinner, Maslow, Keene, Erickson and Kolhberg.Students will explore the relationship between theories of human development and approaches to addiction treatment.
 Counselling: Theory & PracticeBSCI-1096 2 Yes No No The four units in this course will provide the students with an overview of the theory and skills related to the helping relationship process.
 The course will provide a theoretical framework for examining key concepts related to counselling activities and their application.
 The course will focus in the nature of the counselling relationship key issues and concerns, techniques for effective counselling interaction and skill building in the key ares of interpersonal communication.
 Attention will be given to counselling issues and concerns as they related to specific population issues.
 The course will also introduce basic record keeping within the context of the counselling relationship.
 Family CounsellingBSCI-1094 2 No Yes No In response to a family member's addiction and addictive behaviour, the dynamics within the family change.
 This course will focus on defining families, family systems, counselling theories, family dysfunction, and the affect of addiction on individual family members.
 Students will learn how to assess, counsel and support families living with addiction.
 Group Counselling: Theory & PracticeBSCI-1095 2 No Yes No This course will focus specifically on the role of group counselling within the addictions setting.
 Students will explore the dynamics of group counselling, including an understanding of the various types and functions of a group counselling.
 Students will have the opportunity to practice and demonstrate group counselling.
 Treatment ApproachesBSCI-1093 3 Yes No No The focus of this course is to provide students with information on current treatment approaches and practices.
 Students will examine a selected range of treatment models, including Harm Reduction, the Matrix Model, Brief Solution Focused and Cognitive Models, as well as those approaches currently in use within the province.
 Relapse and relapse prevention will also be examined as part of this unit.
 Attention will be given to specific techniques that are utilized within these models.
 Effective Case ManagementBUSI-1074 3 No No Yes In this course, students will learn the key administrative functions involved in effective case management practices, and will begin to apply practical knowledge and skills that can be used to facilitate positive outcomes with clients.
 Students will be introduced to issues pertaining to ethical practice, legal considerations, confidentiality, documentation and case conference.
 Screening and assessment tools will be introduced including the CAGE, MAST, DAST and AUDIT.
 Students will also learn various communication skills that are associated with improved outcomes, including motivational interviewing, reflective listening, asking appropriate questions, giving information, dealing with difficult issues, addressing and disarming anger.
 Drug Knowledge: Addiction & BehaviourBSCI-1098 1 No Yes No This course will introduce students to skills and techniques essential in helping clients change addiction related behaviours, and guiding them towards positive lifestyle changes.
 Based on the Trans-theoretical Model of Change, this course will explore stages of change and the factors and interventions that promote and prepare clients for change.
 This model is considered a key component in client treatment and counselling.
 The Model of Change will also be examined in terms of Motivational Interviewing Techniques.
 Drug Knowledge: Continuum of CareBSCI-1097 1 No No Yes Students will be introduced to the key concepts involved in relapse prevention programming, support and wellness as part of the treatment continuum.
 Issues of relapse, the stages and indicators as well as factors of relapse will be examined.
 Students will gain an in-depth look at practical methods of working with clients to manage cravings and thoughts of using substances, emotions, how to refuse offers to use substances, dealing with family and interpersonal problems, building a recovery support system and more.
 Students will also be introduced to studies on relapse prevention for the specific types of substance including alcohol, stimulants, opioid, cannabis as well as club drugs and hallucinogens.
 Professional Ethics in AddictionsBUSI-1175 2 No No Yes This course will provide students with an introduction to ethical considerations involved in addictions work as it relates to the profession, the role, and agency affiliations.
 The course will discuss the legal implications associated with ethical standards and professional conduct.
 The resource of the Canadian Addiction Counsellors Certification Federation (CACCF) will be surveyed as part of this course.
 Concurrent DisordersBSCI-1250 3 No No Yes This course covers concurrent disorders in mental health.